Continuing Education Proposals and Submissions

 Online course instructors are compensated a flat fee for course development and percentage of registration fees for their first course offering; subsequent course offerings are compensated at a larger percentage of student registration fees with no course creation fee.

-Webinar instructors are compensated a flat rate for webinar development (to be split between all presenters).
+Webinar instructors are compensated a flat rate for webinar development and presentation.

-For further questions regarding instructor compensation, please reach Sarah Polen, Program Officer for Continuing Education.
+For further questions regarding instructor compensation, please reach Sarah Polen, ALSC Deputy Director.